colbyguan/epochconverter2/README.md

 ## Features

-On epochconverter.com the best way to get the epoch time for a past timestamp is to have to tediously enter hour/minute/seconds while get the AM/PM and time zone correct.
+On epochconverter.com the main way to get the epoch time for a past timestamp is to have to tediously enter hour/minute/seconds while get the AM/PM and time zone correct.
 Reclaim your free time with this alternate app's ability to:

 -   One-click copy paste
 -   One-click to fill in common relative time presets